 Camosun College—We work with many learners who are referred to us by Camosun.
 These learners typically require a little additional help in order to succeed in their college education.

 Decoda Learning Solutions—We work closely with the Learning Outreach Coordinator at Decoda to ensure we are reaching as many learners as possible.
-Decoda also supply valuable learner materials and teacher support through their extensive library.
+Decoda also supplies valuable learner materials and teacher support through their extensive library.

 The Garth Homer Society—We tutor adults who are referred to us by Garth Homer Society.